 Using the 2002-03 Bank of Canada price-setting survey data, we explore the price-setting behaviour of Canadian firms.
-In this research, we address the key question of which firm and market characteristics affect price-adjustment frequencies.
+In this research, we address two key questions.
+First, we try to learn which firm and market characteristics affect price-adjustment frequencies.
 We find that firms that are state-dependent price-setters, firms in the trade sector, firms with larger variable costs and more direct competitors, and firms located in the provinces of Ontario and Quebec tend to adjust prices more frequently than other firms, all else being equal.
 In addition, when firms recognize the theories of coordination failure on a price increase, sticky information, menu costs, factor stability, and customer relations, they tend to adjust prices less frequently.

-We also investigate the key question of what kind of micro foundations cause firms to recognize some sticky-price theories but not others.
+Second, we try to find out what kind of micro foundations prompt firms to recognize some sticky-price theories but not others.
 We find that industry type, customer type (households, government, or businesses), product destination (domestic or export), information availability, and contract utilization constitute the micro foundations for recognizing most sticky-price theories.
 Furthermore, we find that coordination failure, cost-based pricing, and customer relations are the sticky-price theories widely recognized by Canadian firms.
 Firms need to take note of the market structures of micro foundations when maximizing their interests.

 In this research, we have made several contributions to the sticky-price literature.
 First, contrary to the findings of Blinder et al. (1998) and Amirault, Kwan, and Wilkinson (2006), we find that the theories of sticky information and menu costs are both important sources of price rigidity, since they lower the price-adjustment frequency, albeit in only a small percentage of firms.
-Second, our findings support Blinder et al.'s (1998) conclusion that sticky-price theories are not mutually exclusive, and we conclude that customer relations and cost-based pricing are the most complementary sticky-price theories (as well as the most highly recognized).
+Second, our findings support Blinder et al.'s (1998) conclusion that sticky-price theories are not mutually exclusive, and we conclude that customer relations and cost-based pricing are the most complementary sticky-price theories (as well as the most recognized).
 Third, the theories of customer relations, cost-based pricing, and coordination failure (on a price increase) are strongly supported by the Canadian data.
-Fourth, this research provides useful information on different groups of firms.
+Fourth, this research provides useful information on the role of different sticky-price theories across a spectrum of firms.
 For example, we find that larger firms are more concerned with coordination failure than with using cost-based pricing or paying attention to customer relations, and manufacturers recognize sticky-information theory more than any other theory, all else held constant.
-Fifth, state-dependent price-setting firms change prices much more frequently than timedependent price-setters.
-According to Amirault, Kwan, and Wilkinson (2006), the former account for approximately 34 per cent of firms in the private, non-commodity-producing sectors of the Canadian economy (much higher than in the United States; see Klenow and Kryvtsov 2005).
+Fifth, state-dependent price-setting firms change prices much more frequently than time-dependent price-setters.
+According to Amirault, Kwan, and Wilkinson (2006), the former account for approximately 34 per cent of firms in the private, non-commodity-producing sectors of the Canadian economy (much higher than in the United States; see Klenow and Kryvtsov 2008).
 Overall, this research shows that firms adjust prices in ways that maximize their interests based on their firm and market characteristics or micro foundations.
-This highlights the importance of dividing firms into different groups, and of endogenizing price-setting behaviour in macroeconomic modelling.